 Dental trauma

-Information for patients from the Maxillofacial Department
+Information for patients from the Oral and Maxillofacial Department

 What is dental trauma?